shalamyansky/fb_sys/README.md

 ## Routines

-Now module provides only 2 routines.
+Now the module provides only 2 routines.
 The set will be replenished as necessary.

 ## procedure *sleep*